RSapsford89/a-walk-in-the-park/README.md

 * semantics need adding/checking
 * are img titles req?
 * reduce max vp width at large sizes - its too wide!
+* navbar consistency - different font and size from home to gallery page